jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 + More, and smaller - the best do the least
 ```

-So we have queues, right?
-We have java.util.concurrent queue and then
+So we have queues.
+We have java.util.concurrent queue and then how
-how many message queues are out there?
+many message queues are out there?
 Tons, tons, all with different
 characteristics, and you will make different choices.
 But there are
 plenty of message queues that are dedicated to that.

-Now, unfortunately, this says simple and, you know, if I knew how to
+Now, unfortunately, this says simple and if I knew how to use Keynote,
-use Keynote, that would be blinking and on fire.
+that would be blinking and on fire.
 I saw fire was good.

 It is super important, and I think one of the challenges for this
 approach is, invariably, people would like their service to do some